Have you noticed your pregnancy bump has started to look like a cone?

-Oftentimes, this is a sign of ab muscle separation as well as decreased trunk / core strength.
+Often, coning is a sign of ab muscle separation (diastasis recti) and decreased core strength.

 Is coning in pregnancy normal?

-Coning in pregnancy is very common and usually due to improper management of your intrabdominal pressure.
+Coning in pregnancy is very common and usually due to diastasis recti and improper management of your intrabdominal pressure.

 If your abdomen assumes the shape of a cone when doing certain activities, you should avoid that specific activity.